blacktm/jekyll-template/README.md

 [Check it out »](http://blacktm.github.io/standard-jekyll-template)

+Serve locally using `jekyll serve --watch --baseurl ""` or running `bash serve.sh`.

 Tweet feedback to [@blacktm](https://twitter.com/blacktm).

 ## Features

 Some of the fancy, out-of-the-box features of this template:

-- Minimally responsive design
+- Basic responsive design, mobile menus
-- Easy to configure without too much layout hacking
+- Easy to configure with YAML site config and front matter
-- Includes an "edit page" link to encourage OSS love
+- An "edit page" link to GitHub to encourage OSS love
-- Optional list of contents for pages
+- Optional contents list for navagating long pages
+- Gets out of the way to easily customize style and structure
+- Uses [Normalize.css](http://necolas.github.io/normalize.css/) for CSS resets
+- Uses [Colors](http://clrs.cc) for colors
 - Lots Jekyll best practices on display
-- Easily customizable, whether style or structure
-- Uses [`normalize.css`](http://necolas.github.io/normalize.css/) for CSS resets
-- Uses [Colors](http://clrs.cc) for colors

 ## Configuration Options